Dreamlinerm/Netflix-Prime-Auto-Skip/docs/storeDescriptions/en.md

+Supported Streaming Services:

+- Netflix
+- Prime Video
+- Disney+ (Hotstar, STAR+)
+- Crunchyroll
+- HBO Max
+- Paramount+

+✨ Features

 You can customize which features are enabled in the Settings.

-✨ Features

-This extension enhances your streaming experience on Netflix, Prime Video, Disney+ (Hotstar, STAR+), Crunchyroll, and HBO Max by automatically:
+This extension enhances your streaming experience by automatically:

 - Block Ads
 - Skipping Intros & Recaps